They Do It with Mirrors

-Synopsis
+Plot

-While visiting her American school friend Ruth Van Rydock in London, Miss Jane Marple learns that Ruth is seriously concerned for her sister Carrie Louise Serrocold, whose home is Stonygates in England.
-At Stonygates, besides the impressive but aging Victorian Mansion Carrie Louise lives in, there is a separate building which is an institute for rehabilitating delinquent boys, founded by Carrie Louise's third husband Lewis Serrocold.
-Miss Marple agrees to visit Stonygates; when she arrives, she finds that several members of the Serrocold family are also visiting the mansion, including Carrie Louise's widowed younger daughter (Mildred Strete), her stepson from her second marriage (Stephen Restarick), and her grandchild by her deceased elder daughter (Gina Hudd), who has brought her American husband (Walter Hudd) to meet the family.
-Miss Marple also encounters Edgar Lawson, a young man acting as a secretary to Lewis Serrocold; Lawson shows clear signs of paranoid schizophrenia, but this is largely ignored.
-Miss Marple learns that Carrie Louise has experienced health problems incidental to old age, but is still the sweet, idealistic, and loving person Miss Marple had known when they were at school together.
+While visiting her American school friend Ruth Van Rydock in London, Miss Jane Marple learns that Ruth is seriously concerned for her sister Carrie Louise Serrocold, whose home is Stonygates, an aging English Victorian mansion.
+Carrie Louise's third husband, Lewis, an enthusiast for the charitable treatment of juvenile delinquents, runs a facility in a neighbouring building for rehabilitating delinquent boys.

+Miss Marple agrees to visit.
+When she arrives, she finds that several members of the Serrocold family are also visiting, including Carrie Louise's widowed and estranged younger daughter (Mildred Strete), her stepson from her second marriage (Stephen Restarick), and her granddaughter (Gina Hudd) who has brought with her her American husband (Walter Hudd).
+Also present are Juliet "Jolly" Bellever, housekeeper and companion to Carrie Louise, and Edgar Lawson, young secretary to Lewis Serrocold, who appears to be showing clear signs of paranoid schizophrenia.
+Miss Marple learns that Carrie Louise has experienced some health problems, but is still the sweet, idealistic, and loving person that she had known when they were friends at school.

 Christian Gulbrandson, Carrie Louise's stepson from her first marriage and the executor of the vast Gulbrandson Trust, arrives unexpectedly.
-Lewis Serrocold walks from the train station and meets Christian on the terrace.
-Miss Marple watches them through her bird-watcher's binoculars, and overhears a few phrases concerning the importance of keeping a problem from Carrie Louise, and that the two men have agreed to seek outside advice.
-Both men enter for dinner, and afterwards, Christian retires to his room to write letters.
+Lewis Serrocold talks to Christian on the terrace.
+Miss Marple watches them through her bird-watcher's binoculars, and overhears them discussing the importance of keeping a problem from Carrie Louise, and of the need to seek outside advice.
+Both men appear for dinner, after which Christian retires to his room to write letters.

-When the rest of the family is gathered in the sitting room after dinner, listening to Stephen playing the piano, Edgar Lawson unexpectedly enters the room with Walter Hudd's revolver, claiming that Lewis is his father and has treated him badly.
-Lewis guides Edgar into his office; from the other side of the locked door, the family hear Lawson ranting to Lewis, who responds quietly.
-The lights are also fused at this time, so Walter leaves the sitting room to fix the issue.
-Shots are heard from inside Lewis' office, and the family tries to break down the door.
-Another shot, fired some distance away, is heard by a few members of the family as well.
-When the door to Lewis' office is finally opened, Lewis, who is out of breath, insists Lawson meant no real harm, as the shots Lawson fired merely hit the wall.
-Lawson collapses in tears and apologises.
+When the rest of the family is gathered in the sitting room listening to Stephen playing the piano, Edgar Lawson unexpectedly enters with Walter Hudd's revolver, claiming that Lewis is his father and has treated him badly.
+The solicitous Lewis guides Edgar into his office; from the other side of the locked door, the family hear Lawson ranting to Lewis, who responds calmly.
+The lights fuse, leaving the room in darkness and Walter leaves to try to find the fuse box.
+Shots are heard from inside Lewis's office, and the family try to break down the door.
+Another shot, some distance away, is also heard by some members of the family.
+When the door to the office is finally opened, Lewis, out of breath, insists that Lawson meant no real harm, as the shots he had fired merely hit the wall.
+Lawson collapses in tears, and apologises.